Black Pepper Angus Steak

 Instructions

-• In a small bowl, add the remaining soy sauce, sherry, beef broth, sesame oil, sugar, ground black pepper and cornstarch and whisk together.
-Let it sit to thicken.
+• In a mixing bowl, add the sliced beef, soy sauce, dry sherry (or apple cider vinegar), beef broth, sesame oil, sugar, ground black pepper, and cornstarch.
+Let it sit for 10 minutes or marinate for up to 24 hours.

 • Add oil to a wok or non-stick pan and place it over medium heat.
-Once hot, add the beef and sear on all sides.
+Once hot, add the beef (reserve the remaining sauce) and sear on all sides.
 Remove from the pan.

 • Clean the pan, add more oil, then add the bell peppers and onions.
 Saute for 3-4 minutes, before removing them off the heat and adding them to the beef.

 • Return the wok to the heat and let it start to smoke.
 Once smoking, add the seared steak, vegetables, garlic, and ginger.
-Cook for several minutes, then toss through the sauce.
+Cook for several minutes, then toss through the leftover sauce from the beef.
 Cook everything together for 1-2 more minutes.

 • Remove the stir-fry off the heat and serve immediately.